 Trinity University of Asia, formerly called Trinity College of Quezon City, is the first full-fledged educational institution organized from the concordat of the Episcopal Church in the Philippines and the Iglesia Filipina Independiente.
-It is a private, non-profit, sectarian and church-related institution of learning founded in 1963.
+It is a private, non-profit, non-sectarian and church-related institution of learning founded in 1963.

 Trinity University of Asia was launched by 160 shares of Procter and Gamble stock.
 It all started when Paul Matthews, who married Elsie Procter, whose grandfather founded Procter and Gamble Company, became the Episcopal Bishop of New Jersey, USA in 1951.
 Both the Matthews and the Gamble families were greatly interested in the missionary work of the Episcopal Church.